Recipes¶

 created_date = auto_field("date_created", dump_only=True)

 It can be tedious to implement a large number of schemas if not overriding any of the generated fields as detailed above.
-SQLAlchemy has a hook that can be used to trigger the creation of the schemas, assigning them to the SQLAlchemy model property Model.__marshmallow__.
+SQLAlchemy has a hook that can be used to trigger the creation of the schemas, assigning them to Model.__marshmallow__

 from marshmallow_sqlalchemy import ModelConversionError, SQLAlchemyAutoSchema